emmottlab/sars2nterm/README.md

 # To use these scripts:
 - All scripts access a global variable 'path', which should be the folder you download this archive to, you will need to update path to the directory where you have saved this data.

-# Scripts
+# Matlab scripts
-Note: all scripts are self-contained.
+Note: all scripts are self-contained with the exception of EnrichedCellularNterm_20200923.m which calls a python script.

 - Fig_TimecoursePlots_20200923.m Analyses and produces the plots for Figure 1.
 - figure2_ViralNtermini_20200923.m Analyses and produces the plots and tables for Figure 2, and Tables S1, S2
-- EnrichedCellularNterm_20200923.m - Analyses and produces the plots and tables for Figure 4, and Tables S4, S5
+- EnrichedCellularNterm_20200923.m - Analyses and produces the plots and tables for Figure 4, and Tables S4, S5.
+Also includes HIquant inference - for this portion of the script to function, Matlab MUST be started from the command line.
+This also requires a working Python installation and HIquant installing.
+The modified HIquant script which takes command line input is available at github.com/emmottlab/hiquant/
 - siRNA_Fig_20200923.m - Analyses and produces the plots for Figure 5
 - Inhibitors_20200923.m - Analyses/Fits inhibitor data and produces the plots for Figure 6, S7 and S8
 - ntermQC_20200923.m - This analyses the proteomics data and produces the plots for Figure S1.